SzilviaDeahl/react-intro/README.md

 ## Objectives

-* Create an application with React.
+* Create a list application with React.
+* Plan out an application using React's planning guidelines.
 * Write JSX code.
-* Write a React component.
+* Write React components.
+* Next React components within eachother.
 * Pass properties from a parent component to a child component.
+* Fire an event on a React component.

 ## Resources